TriForceX/JediKnightPlus/README.md

 # Mod Features

-The next list is all features from the old **Jedi Knight Plus** mod which need to be ported, improved or fixed on the new source code.
-Finished features will be marked with a check :heavy_check_mark:
+The next list is all features from the original **Jedi Knight Plus** mod which need to be ported, improved or fixed on the new source code.
+Each finished task will be marked with a check :heavy_check_mark:

 ---